bassosimone/buresu/cmd/buresu/internal/run/README.txt

 the `-E, --emit` flag can be used to stop the build process earlier and dump intermediate representations.

+The `-X, --feature` flag can be used to enable experimental features.

 The compilation pipeline is roughly as follows:

 1. *scanner*: takes the source code as input and emits tokens,